 You could try switching back and forth between krill oil and cod liver oil to optimize your antioxidant intake or take low doses daily of both.

-Timing of omega 3 supplements and doses
+Timing of omega-3 supplements and doses

-You can take cod liver oil, krill oil, or fish oil at any time of the day, but for best tolerance, taking it with food is a good idea.
+You can take cod liver oil, krill oil, or fish oil at any time of the day, but for the best tolerance, taking it with food is a good idea.

 Taking small doses twice a day is a great option too if you are new to taking fish capsules or liquids.